The Legendary Lights of Historic Clifton Mill

 6pm to 8pm

-The Legendary Lights of Clifton Mill was one of the nominees in USA TODAY’S 10 Best Readers’ Choice 2014 travel award contest!
+The Legendary Lights of Clifton Mill is nominated as one of USA TODAY’S 10 Best Readers’ Choice 2018 Travel Awards!
+Click the link and vote for us daily!

 For 30 years Clifton Mill has celebrated the Christmas season in a very special way.
 Our light display, featured in Midwest Living and Ohio Magazine, is one of the country’s finest with over 3.5 million lights illuminating the mill, the gorge, the riverbanks, trees and bridges.
 There is even a 100 foot “waterfall” of twinkling lights.
 The flip of one switch turns all the lights on at once transforming night into a fantastical winter wonderland which includes a Miniature Village, a Santa Claus Museum , a Toy Collection and a spectacular synchronized lights and music show that features the old Covered Bridge.